Vetal0205/maze_solver_prolog/devlog.md

 Even though the idea of DFS is clear, i stuck on understaning what does "moving" through maze means in prolog.
 I know i need to check coordinates, if tile is not wall 'w', we can move there and add it to Visited field.
 But i want to be careful here, i dont want to check/move or move to check condition twice (one to check condition and one actually writing it to the path).
 I want to find a way to check condition in-place without moving.
 I need to figure out how to check values in two-dimension lists.
 I suppose calling nth0/3 twice, one for row, one for column will work.

+## 5:11 PM

+Okay, i figured.
+First of all i need to move because i need to know row and column values, which i am moving into (so move/3 actually determines not only direction of moving, but also coordinates).I can move only once inside dfs function right before checking for wall, instead of moving both in dfs and check predicates.
+After moving i can check each cell But now i have problem with DFS backtracking.
+I assume the problem is in incorrect variable binding, that is,program checks whether tile is visited in wrong timing.
+At current moment, DFS algorithm pseudo working: if there is clear path to the exit, it finds it, but when it comes to backtracking it is only a possibility of success.